Federal Medical Treatment Calculator

 How Estimated Out-of-Pocket Cost Is Calculated

-The estimated out-of-pocket cost represents the specific amount you must pay for medical services after applying insurance and government aid.
+The estimated out-of-pocket cost represents the specific amount it is recommended to pay for medical services after applying insurance and government aid.
 To find this number, the calculator first determines the total cost of your treatment based on the type and duration of care required.

 Out-of-Pocket Cost = Total Cost × (1 - Federal Coverage % - Insurance Coverage %)